Caipira dialect: Orthographical pragmatic systems

-There is no standard orthography, and Brazilians are taught only the standard variant when learning Portuguese in schools (among the reasons why the dialect was often thought of as endangered in the course of socio-economic development of the country).
+There is no standard orthography, and Brazilians are taught only the standard variant when they learn Portuguese in schools, which is among the reasons that the dialect was often thought of as endangered in the course of socio-economic development of the country.
 A nonstandard orthography intended to convey caipira pronunciation is featured prominently in the popular children's comic book Chico Bento, in which some characters speak in it, the table below shows how it usually represents certain phonological aspects of the speech of the Caipira.

-These systems may highlight pragmatic-sociolinguistic expectations not being followed in Caipira, like writing Cockney or any exceedingly venecular speech differently.
+These systems may highlight pragmatic-sociolinguistic expectations not being followed in caipira like writing Cockney or any other exceedingly venecular speech differently.